-In addition to the three exams, you will be required to submit an extended essay of 10,000 words.
-The preparation of this extended essay will allow you to develop a critical focus by examining a particular topic in depth.
+In addition to the three exams, you will be required to submit a dissertation of 10,000 words.
+The preparation of this dissertation will allow you to develop a critical focus by examining a particular topic in depth.

 LAC alumni work in a wide range of careers, both within and outside of Latin America, in the public and private sectors.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.

 Within equal opportunities principles and legislation, applications will be assessed in the light of an applicant’s ability to meet the following entry requirements:

 Proven and potential academic excellence

 Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in any discipline.